Thqrn/ffmpeg-scripts/README.md

 Scripts with more niche uses can be found in the folder labled "niche".

-# Audio Channel Splitter
-Splits each audio channel in a file into its own separate file.

 # Add Text
 Essentially a basic meme generator.
 Allows a user to add top text and bottom text.